farwaali08/stock-analysis/README.md

 Previously, the code (herein referred to as “original” or “original code”) was created to evaluate the performance of a number of stocks over two years (2017 and 2018).
 The script was run to determine the total daily volume and return on each stock for the specified year, with an overall objective of determining whether or not the stock would be a good investment.

-Only twelve stocks were analyzed, which brought forth the question of whether or not the original code was scalable, and whether it would be as efficient with a larger data set.
+Only twelve stocks were analyzed, which brought forth questions of whether the original code was scalable, whether it would be as efficient with a larger data set, and if any improvements could be made.

 To test this, the code was refactored, executed, and its performance was evaluated based on its run time.